2022–23 UConn Huskies women's basketball team: Incoming transfers

 The Huskies added Lou Lopez Sénéchal, a graduate student from Grenoble, France, who transferred from Fairfield University.
 While at Fairfield, Lopez Sénéchal was the 2021–22 MAAC Player of the Year and was three-time All-MAAC First Team.
 She had one year of eligibility remaining.

 Injuries

 UConn lost two players to knee injuries during the 2022 offseason.
 On August 1, superstar guard Paige Bueckers tore her left ACL during a pick-up game, and UConn announced two days later that she would miss the entire 2022–23 season.
 Then, during a Huskies practice on October 21, freshman forward Ice Brady dislocated her right patellar tendon; she underwent season-ending surgery on October 25.

 Recruiting

 The Huskies had another excellent recruiting class.
 ESPN ranked Patterson as the fourth-best recruit of the 2022 class and Brady as the fifth-best.
 Brady would be lost for the 2022–23 season to a knee injury.
 Bettencourt was recruited just before the start of the season.

 Recruiting class of 2023

-The Huskies continue to recruit well.
+The Huskies continued to recruit well.
 ESPN evaluated UConn's class of 2023 as the fourth-ranked group, behind LSU, South Carolina, and Arizona.